Guide to Starting a Business in France

 Accordingly, we provide below summary information on the main sources of advice that you will find in France.

-If we were setting up a business in France, our first and most important visit would be to a good, commercially orientated accountant.
+The first and most important visit needs to be to a good, commercially orientated accountant.

 An accountant is called an expert comptable.